by Event media

 Maxi-trimaran Idec / Skipper Francis Joyon © JM Liot / DPPI/ IDEC

-To claim a new record for the crossing he will have to cross the finish line by 07 November to 17 hours 20 minutes and 43 seconds (TU)
+To claim the record around the world alone he will have to cross the finish line by 07 November to 17 hours 20 minutes and 43 seconds (TU) to register a new name at the top of the record for the Route Discovery which takes the route of Christopher Columbus in 1492.

 Francis Joyon © JM Liot / DPPI/ IDEC